+Note: The GAW Programme has six focal areas: ozone, greenhouse gases, reactive gases, aerosols, UV radiation and total atmospheric deposition.
+GAW stations in addition to measuring one or more of the parameters related to these areas may also measure ancillary variables, like radiation, radio nuclides, and persistent organic pollutants.

-1.2.2.2 The purpose of the Global Atmosphere Watch shall be to provide data and other information on the atmospheric chemical composition and related physical characteristics of the background, unpolluted atmosphere, as defined in section 5 of this Manual, from all parts of the globe, required to reduce environmental risks to society and meet the requirements of environmental conventions, strengthen capabilities to predict the state of climate, weather and air quality, and contribute to scientific assessments in support of environmental policy.
+1.2.2.2 The purpose of the Global Atmosphere Watch shall be to provide data and other information on the atmospheric chemical composition and related physical characteristics of the background, unpolluted atmosphere, as defined in section 6, from all parts of the globe, required to reduce environmental risks to society and meet the requirements of environmental conventions, strengthen capabilities to predict the state of climate, weather and air quality, and contribute to scientific assessments in support of environmental policy.

-1.2.2.3 The observing component of GAW shall consist of a surface-based system composed of networks for observation of specified variables, complemented by a space-based observations.
+1.2.2.3 The observing component of GAW shall consist of a surface-based system composed of networks for observation of specified variables, complemented by space-based observations.

-1.2.3.4 The observing component of the Global Atmosphere Watch Programme shall be operated in accordance with the provisions specified in the sections 1, 2, 3, 4 and 5 of this Manual.
+1.2.3.4 The observing component of the Global Atmosphere Watch Programme shall be operated in accordance with the provisions specified in the sections 1, 2, 3, 4 and 6.

 1.2.3 WMO Hydrological Observing System